HasithDeAlwis/Portfolio/content/blog/thread-safe-event-systems-in-go.md

 date: '2025-07-24T10:30:00-04:00'
 draft: false
 title: 'Building Thread-Safe Event Systems in Go: A k6 waitForResponse Case Study'
-description: "Walk through an example PR merged into Grafana Lab's k6 repo and see how thread-safety works at scale"
+description: "Walk through an example PR I merged into Grafana Lab's k6 repo and see how thread-safety works at scale"
 ---
 # Building Thread-Safe Event Systems in Go: A k6 waitForResponse Case Study